Bodies of 9-year-old girl, woman found in Wendell home connected to death of Chapel Hill firefighter in Raleigh, police say

 WENDELL, N.C.
-(WTVD) -- A total of three bodies, including a 9-year-old girl, have been found in connection to a combined investigation between Raleigh and Wendell police departments.
+(WTVD) -- Three bodies, including that of a 9-year-old girl, have been found in connection to a combined investigation between Raleigh and Wendell police departments.

 On Tuesday, Raleigh police found the body of 48-year-old Larry Donnell "Donnie" Morrisey at a home in the 8000 block of Marsh Hollow Drive.